 - Select the imported payee.
 A drop-down menu will appear.

 - At the top of the drop-down, you will see the Transfer payees listed.

 - Select the appropriate transfer – if you're in your checking account, for example, "Transfer: Visa".

 - Your transfer will now be seen in both accounts.
-If you've already imported the payment in the other account, go ahead and delete it so that just the transfer remains.
+If you've already imported the payment in the other account, it will have matched with this transfer and need approval.